Where can I find the Build Guide for my kit?

 If you still can't get the completed and undamaged module going, you can send it back to ELBY Designs to fix.

-You must first pre-arrange with us in regards the return as we have limited time and will need to ensure that we can provide this service to you in a mutually acceptible time period.
+You must first pre-arrange with us in regards the return as we have limited time and will need to ensure that we can provide this service to you in a mutually acceptable time period.

 Are all your boards lead-free?